maid-zone/soundcloak/docs/DEV_GUIDE.md

 If you have updated go dependencies or added new ones, please run `go mod tidy` before commiting.

+If you update structs, please run [betteralign](https://github.com/dkorunic/betteralign) to make sure memory layout is optimized.

 Any security vulnerabilities should first be disclosed privately to the maintainer ([different ways to contact me are listed here](https://laptopc.at))